KZDKM/IGCSEScience/Sci.md

 #IGCSE Coordinated Science Decompiled

 ***

 #####The purpose of this site is to condense every bits of knowledge covered by ICGSE Science into its simplest form for exam preps.

-######Pasted and refactored from my revision notes : )
-######Could be missing something but im pretty sure 95% of stuff is included
+######Could be missing something but I'm pretty sure 95% of stuff is included

-######Since all the information here is simplifed, it would only be ideal to use as revision material to memorize keypoints and all that, if you didnt learn very much in the past two years, go to [Kognity](https://kognity.com) and start over.
+######Since all the information here is simplified, it would only be ideal to use as revision material to memorize key points and all that, if you didn't learn very much in the past two years, go to [Kognity](https://kognity.com) and start over lmao.

 	Estimated reading time: 20 minutes
-	Much faster than flipping thu textbooks eh?
+	Pls shut up grammar police

 #Topic Checklist:
 ***
 ######Scroll down, or use links below to redirect yourself

 ######Use Ctrl/Command + F to search for keywords

 ##1.
 Biology

 > - <a href="#B1">B1 Characteristics of living organisms</a>